-With regard to the measures used to assess the main risks within the Company, there were no significant risks in 2020.
+With regard to the measures used to assess the main risks within the Company, there were no significant risks in 2021.

 Other significant risks to which the Company is exposed are considered in Section C.6.
-A new material risk included in this section is represented by the coronavirus pandemic (COVID-19).
+A new material risk included in this section is represented by the climate change.